D12el/ComEss_WebApp_Frontend/README.md

 # bugcatch-frontend

-A simple frontend server built with Express.js, serving static files from the public/ directory.
+Frontend server for the ComEss WebApp project.

+This service serves static files via Express.js and requires the backend service (ComEss_WebApp_Backend) to be running in development.

 # Features